-ACA & BlackCard are hosting three virtual workshops that will ensure participants develop the necessary skills needed to work effectively with Aboriginal people, businesses and communities.
+ACA & BlackCard are hosting in-person and virtual workshops that will ensure participants develop the skills needed to work effectively with Aboriginal people, businesses and communities.

 Attendees will gain an understanding of the importance of storytelling in Aboriginal culture, become familiar with the core principals within Aboriginal Terms of Reference, and will put them into practice as part of a workshop that explores various scenarios that can arise within an agency.
 Importantly, the program will assist agency leaders to ensure their workplace is a safe and productive workplace for Aboriginal employees.